 - Suggesting that Internet porn addiction must be the one and only exception to the behavioral-addiction rule - an addiction that is somehow not an addiction.

 It's evident that today's porn is easy to access, available 24/7, free and private.
 The way it's used keeps dopamine elevated for abnormally long periods, making Internet porn uniquely compelling, and potentially addictive.
-(Note: We don't speak to the psychological impact of young people watching hard-core porn of every type imaginable and unimaginable.)
+(Note: We don't speak to the psychological impact of young people escalating to hardcore porn of every type imaginable and unimaginable, while highly aroused during a masturbation session - something our ancestors couldn't do.)

 Recovery sites often stress that the addictiveness of Internet porn is due to masturbation and orgasm becoming linked to exciting or shocking visuals.
 Certainly both play a role, but what sets Internet porn apart is: